 The course started with watching a video for half a day.
 An hour into it, I could barely keep my eyes open.
 Fortunately the rest of them struggled to focus too.
 I guess it’s something to do with human nature.
 If everyone finds it hard, you don’t feel too bad for yourself.

 Post lunch the four of us were wide awake for the pool session.
 Donning a wetsuit and gearing up with a weight belt, BCD (Buoyancy control device), tank, fins, mask…feeling more like a robot than human, I entered the pool.
 The instructor demonstrates each skill and we repeat.
 The first time I was supposed to demonstrate recovering and clearing the regulator, I ran out of breathe, couldn’t blow water out from the regulator, inhaled it all, chocked and bolted to surface.
 I wondered what if that happens in the sea…God help me!
 An hour into the pool, I started shivering.
 Apparently, I didn’t have enough body fat.
+For someone who saw a beach for the first time in mid twenties and learnt swimming much later, everything about water was going to be new.
 With chattering teeth, I completed the remaining skills.

 Day two, we find ourselves sitting in a small boat heading to the dive site.
 That was my moment of realization that sea sickness is real.
 Kitting up in a rocking boat, wobbling with the heavy tank was all part of fun.

 Despite the dramas, the first time I back rolled into that open sea is the best thing I have ever done for myself.
 I expected to be nervous.
 I’ve never been in open water and my swimming skills were restricted to a pool, but surprisingly, it felt quite natural.
 I guess once I saw the instructor go in, I knew it wasn’t going to kill me.